raspibolt/raspibolt/guide/bonus/lightning/lndg.md

 [Virtualenv](https://virtualenv.pypa.io/en/latest/){:target="_blank"} is a tool to create isolated Python environments.

-* With user "admin", check if `virtualenv` is already installed on yout node.
+* With user "admin", check if `virtualenv` is already installed on your node.
 If not, use `apt` to install it.

   ```sh
   $ virtualenv --version